USS Barr: Atlantic, 1944

 Barr stayed in drydock at Casablanca until 2 July while the wreckage of her damaged stern was burned off, spaces cleared of oil and debris, and stern plates welded on for the trip home.
-On 3 July, Cherokee ATF-66|3 began the long voyage to Boston with Barr in tow.
+On 3 July, began the long voyage to Boston with Barr in tow.
 After a brief stop in Bermuda to avoid a major tropical storm, the ships arrived at the Boston Navy Yard on 25 July.